 Iran and Tajikistan share a common Persian language, as well as literary and cultural ties.
-Despite the similar ethnicity, the two do not share a border and the population of Tajikistan is mostly Sunni.
-President Imamali Rakhmonov has asserted that Iran and Tajikistan face common threats from arms races, international terrorism, political extremism, fundamentalism, separatism, drug trafficking, transnational organized crime, [and] the proliferation of weapons of mass destruction" and that close ties with neighboring states such as Iran would be based on noninterference in each other's internal affairs and the peaceful settlement of disputes, such as over border, water, and energy issues.
-128 He indicated intent to expand relations with Iran, but few if any joint projects have materialized.
+Despite the similar ethnicity, the two do not share a border and the population of Tajikistan is mostly Sunni inhabited.
+President Imamali Rakhmonov has asserted that Iran and Tajikistan face common threats from arms races, international terrorism, political extremism, fundamentalism, separatism, drug trafficking, transnational organized crime, [and] the proliferation of weapons of mass destruction" and that close ties with neighboring states such as Iran would be based on noninterference in each other's internal affairs and the peaceful settlement of disputes, such as over border, water, and energy issues.141